 MHKs Noel Cringle and David North suggested we look at a place called Meary Veg in Santon which the government had just purchased for its Iris Project – an ‘all-island’ sewage treatment solution.
 Having confirmed potential suitability we were allowed to set up a temporary range on the site which now contains the main sewage treatment plant.
 From there we applied for planning permission for the present location, which we achieved two years later.

-A lease is signed with the government and we start construction of the rage, most of the work being carried out by club members.
+A lease is signed with the government and we start construction of the range, most of the work being carried out by club members.

 The facility was opened officially by the Lieutenant Governor Air Marshall Ian Macfadyen.